thunderbird/webext-docs/contacts.rst

 .. api-section-annotation-hack::

-A set of properties for a particular contact.
-For a complete list of properties that Thunderbird uses, see https://hg.mozilla.org/comm-central/file/tip/mailnews/addrbook/public/nsIAbCard.idl
+A set of individual properties for a particular contact and/or its vCard string in the ``vCard`` member.
+The individual properties may either be `legacy properties <https://searchfox.org/comm-central/rev/8a1ae67088acf237dab2fd704db18589e7bf119e/mailnews/addrbook/modules/VCardUtils.jsm#295-334>`__ or custom properties (name may use a to z, A to Z, 1 to 9 and underscores).

-It is also possible to store custom properties.
-The custom property name however may only use a to z, A to Z, 1 to 9 and underscores.
+**Note:** Using individual properties is deprecated, get/set the ``vCard`` member instead.

 .. api-header::
    :label: object